Why Jesus Would Like Wicca

 As the Complete Wiccan Rede makes plain, we come to the Divine through Perfect Love and Perfect Trust.

 Jesus told his disciples, Don't tell others what to do, and don't judge anyone else.
-Work out your own shortcomings.
-Search out what is inside you.

 "If you bring forth what is within you, what you bring forth will save you.